What to do if…

 Scope note

-These are first steps only: the goal is to prevent fraud, avoid surprise charges, and verify identity safely.
-If it’s genuine, later steps may involve legal advice, family coordination, or formal facility processes.
+These are first steps only.
+The goal is to prevent fraud, avoid surprise charges, and verify identity safely; later decisions may need legal advice, family support, carrier help, or the facility’s formal process.

 Important note

-This is general information, not legal advice.
-Practices vary by state, county, and facility.
+This is general information, not legal, financial, professional, or safety advice.
+Practices vary by state, county, facility, phone carrier, and calling provider.
 If you feel threatened or in immediate danger, call 911.

 Additional Resources